 When hiking in Greece, you’ll encounter mesmerizing waterfalls, world-famous gorges and sweeping sea views from some of the highest peaks in the Greek Isles.
-Could there be any more reason to visit?
+Whether you’re looking for a day hike or a multi-day hike with luggage transfers, there’s something for every type of hiker.

-There is plenty of variety when you’re hiking in Greece.
-From idyllic Greek islands like Tinos and Naxos, charming village to village trails, and exciting routes to the summit of mythical Mount Olympus, home of the gods, it’s no wonder that Greece is a dream hiking destination.
+There’s plenty of variety when you’re hiking in Greece.
+From idyllic Greek islands like Tinos and Naxos, charming village to village trails, and exciting routes up to the summit of mythical Mount Olympus, home of the gods.
+It’s no wonder that Greece is a dream hiking destination.

 Best Hikes in Crete